Balmain ferry wharf

+It was named Thames Street until renamed in 1996.
+A community library has been established in the old waiting room.

-In September 2012, the wharf closed for a rebuild.
+In September 2012, the wharf closed for a rebuild by Hansen Yuncken.
 The existing wharf was demolished and a new one opened in February 2013.

 To the east of the wharf, lies Transdev Sydney Ferries' Balmain depot.
+To the west lay the yard of Mort's Dock & Engineering Company.